-"It was a decision I now regret, because I didn't know what the consequences could be."
+"It was a decision I now regret, because I did not know what the consequences could be."

 The tattoo artist painted on the design Katy wanted, but straight away she felt a burning sensation and knew something was wrong.
 Her skin blistered soon afterwards.
 "It was incredibly painful and sensitive, and looked terrible," says Katy.

-"I didn't realise that the black paste in black henna can contain toxic ingredients like PPD.
-I had never even heard that what's in black henna – stuff I let them put straight onto my skin – can be really risky."
+"I did not realise that the black paste in black henna can contain toxic ingredients like PPD.
+I'd never even heard that what's in black henna – stuff I let them put straight onto my skin – can be really risky."

 There was PPD in Katy's temporary tattoo and she developed an allergy to the chemical.
 She had a visible scar for the next 6 months.

-Katy says: "I used to colour my hair all the time, but because I’m now allergic to PPD, I'm too scared to ever colour my hair again.
-I don't want to get a reaction like that on my scalp.
+Katy says: "I used to colour my hair all the time, but because I'm now allergic to PPD, I'm too scared to ever colour my hair again.
+I do not want to get a reaction like that on my scalp.

-"My reaction to the tattoo hasn't affected my health in other ways, but I'm really upset that a silly bit of holiday fun turned out to be anything but.
+"My reaction to the tattoo has not affected my health in other ways, but I'm really upset that a silly bit of holiday fun turned out to be anything but.
 My black henna tattoo was supposed to be a temporary thing, but it has left a horrible lasting legacy."